code

 Cross-Origin-Opener-Policy: same-origin

-10. Cross-Origin-Resource-Policy (CORP)
+Cross-Origin-Resource-Policy (CORP)

-The CORP header controls whether certain resources, such as CSS, images, and scripts, can be fetched by the origin.
-It can tighten the Same Origin Policy to impose the same restrictions on these resources that are usually allowed to be fetched from different origins.
-This header’s primary goal is to mitigate security risks associated with loading resources from untrusted or potentially malicious origins.
+The CORP header controls whether resources like CSS, images, and scripts can be fetched by the origin.
+It strengthens the Same Origin Policy by applying the same restrictions to these resources, even when they come from different origins.

 CORP directives: